 |Spring Fling Fun offers nature-related activities during spring break, March 12-16|

 Each program is approximately 45 minutes long.
-The cost is $2.75 per person paid on-site.
+The cost is $3 per person, paid on-site.
 Advance reservations are not required for this program.
-Perform a catalog search for the keywords "nature & outdoors" to find these programs in the JCPRD's Activities Catalog and online listings.

 For more information on Spring Fling Fun, call the Nature Center at (913) 764-7759.
 The Ernie Miller Nature Center is owned and operated by the Johnson County Park & Recreation District.